Get instant quote

 Is there a difference between desktop and industrial FDM printers?

-As well, industrial FDM printers can complete larger orders much faster than desktop machines.
-They are designed for repeatability and reliability and can produce the same part over and over with minimal human intervention.
-Desktop FDM printers are not nearly as robust.
-With desktop machines, you have to perform frequent user maintenance and regular calibration.
+Industrial FDM printers handle larger orders faster than desktop machines.
+They are built for repeatability and reliability and can produce the same part repeatedly with minimal operator intervention.
+Desktop FDM systems are better suited to quick concept models and early iterations but require more frequent maintenance and calibration.

 A production line of industrial FDM printers (image courtesy of Stratasys)

-In the table below, we break down the main differences between a typical desktop FDM machine and an industrial one.
+In the table below, we compare the main differences between a typical desktop FDM machine and an industrial system.

 Property Industrial FDM Desktop FDM